hcorta/REW-electron-boilerplate/README.md

 <br>

-## Overview
+## Overview 📜

+Modern web development technologies have evolved incredibly fast in the last few years in such a way that we can now create cross-platform desktop apps using resources originally thought for web browsers.

-Modern web development practices today require a lot of setup with things like webpack to bundle your code, babel for transpiling, eslint for linting, and so much more that the list just goes on.
-Unfortunately when creating electron applications, all of that setup just became much more difficult.
+Nevertheless, this usually require a lot of setup to make things work: Webpack to bundle your code, Babel for transpiling, Eslint for linting...
+Not to mention that when creating Electron applications, all of that setup just becomes more difficult.

-The primary aim of electron-webpack is to eliminate all preliminary setup with one simple install so you can get back to developing your application.
+The primary aim of *rew-electron-boilerplate* is to eliminate all preliminary setup with one simple install so you can focus in developing your application.

 <br>

-## Install
+## Install ⚙️

-Create a directory of your choice, and download the repo using git clone:
+Download the repo using git clone in a directory of your choice:

 ```
 git clone https://github.com/hcorta/rew-electron-boilerplate YOUR_PROJECT_NAME